 Even if you’re not comfortable designing and building the site yourself, you may want to think ahead to when you’re managing the site.
 Do you want to keep a web developer on call, or hire one to be on staff?
-If not, you could consider hiring someone to build the site for you, but ask them to use a DIY platform like Weebly, BigCommerce or Wix so it’s easy for you to make updates later.
+If not, you could consider hiring someone to build the site for you, but ask them to use a DIY platform like BigCommerce, Wix, or GoDaddy so it’s easy for you to make updates later.

 Are you more tech savvy or would you feel more comfortable outsourcing site maintenance to an agency, developer, or employee?
-Open-source or self-hosted platforms like WooCommerce or Magento are more flexible and customisable compared to DIY-style platforms.
+Open-source or self-hosted platforms like WooCommerce, OpenCart, Magento, Drupal Commerce, and ZenCart are more flexible and customizable compared to DIY-style platforms.

 Learn about and connect to Square-compatible platforms.